eRGiBi/DRL-DroneNavigation/README.md

 I evaluated the performance of the algorithms with a variety of differing hyperparameters and visualized the results in different ways.

-I also implemented and tested a variety of novel and research-based reward functions in a broad scope.
+I also implemented and tested a variety of novel and research-based reward functions.

+---

 ### 2. Requirements
 To install dependencies in a Conda, miniconda or Poetry environment: